qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins.rst

 Developing Python Plugins
 *************************

-.. warning:: |outofdate|

 .. contents::
    :local:

-It is possible to create plugins in Python programming language.
+It is possible to create plugins in the Python programming language.
 In comparison with classical plugins written in C++ these should be easier to write, understand, maintain and distribute due the dynamic nature of the Python language.